calyau/maxima/share/contrib/sarag/readme.txt

 signDetermination.mac (sign determination)
 intervalArithmetic.mac (interval arithmetic)
-topology.mac (topology of curves)
+topology.mac (topology of curves) certificateOfPositivity.mac (certificate of positivity)

 arag_test.mac (test file for "Alg. in Real Alg.
-Geom.") hard_test.mac (test files with mostly topology computations)
+Geom.") hard_test.mac (heavy test files with mostly topology computations) other_test.mac (test of functions not included in the book)

 readme.txt (this manual)

+This library is included in the latest versions of Maxima and it is simply loaded by the command load(sarag);

-In order to load the library either load each single file with the "LOAD" Maxima command or edit a file that takes care of loading all the files or load the file "sarag.mac" that will load the files
+For previous versions of the library either load each single file with the "LOAD" Maxima command or edit a file that takes care of loading all the files or load the file "sarag.mac" that will load the files